openrsp/openrsp/doc/citations.rst

 listed above:

 * Daniel H. Friese, Maarten T. P. Beerepoot, Magnus Ringholm and Kenneth Ruud, *J. Chem.
 Theory Comput.* **11**, 1129-1144 (2015).

+Please also note that host programs into which OpenRSP is incorporated may have their own citation guidelines or requirements to be observed if such programs are used.